aws-samples/aurora-dsql-samples/rust/example_code/sqlx_example/README.md

 ### Setup test running environment

 1. Add sqlx to your Cargo.toml dependencies, for example `sqlx = { version = "0.8", features = [ "runtime-tokio", "tls-native-tls" , "postgres"] }`.
 2. Add the Amazon DSQL Rust SDK to your Cargo.toml file.
-[DSQL Rust SDK location TBA]
+[Aurora DSQL Rust SDK location TBA]
 3. Ensure you are authenticated with AWS credentials.

 ### Connect to a cluster